Fall prevention is important for seniors

-One of the leading health concerns for people over the age of 60 is falling, which is often related to balance problems.
+Fall prevention for older adults is an important part of addressing one of the leading health concerns for people over the age of 60, which is falling, often related to balance problems.
 Each year millions of adults fall and one in five of those falls leads to serious injury (CDC).
 1,2 One of three adults 65 or older fall, but only 50% tell their doctor.
 The percent of people falling increases from 40% to 65% to 82% with each decade after

 age 65 years.